zainwaseem/employeessearch/README.md

 - Open the Employee Search Website in your browser.
 - Use the search bar to enter the employee's name or job title.
-- Click the "Search" button to retrieve matching employees.
 - View the detailed information of each employee.

 ## Technologies Used